ajajaquil/arc-solar-microgrid/README.md

 - **Simulated inputs.** Solar/load values come from potentiometers, not real sensors (see above).
 - **WebSocket support on Render's free tier is unverified** as of this writing.
 I'll check the dashboard's live-update behavior after deploying there.
 - **Cloudflare Quick Tunnel URLs are ephemeral.** Every restart means updating `SERVER_URL` in both firmwares.
+- **No Agent Stack / AI decision-making.** The matching engine uses straightforward rule-based logic (surplus vs. deficit), not an AI agent.
+It fits the Agentic Economy track's theme of autonomous, human-free transacting, but doesn't use Circle's Agent Stack or any learned decision logic.
+A natural next step would be replacing the matching rule with an actual agent that reasons over pricing, timing, or multiple counterparties.

 ---